 Creating a referral program not only gets your proven customer base to promote your brand, it incentivizes both parties to either purchase for the first time or make a repeat purchase.
 It’s not easy to create a successful referral program, so be sure to test and see what works best for your consumer.
 Find the right incentive, figure out what creative works best, and where in the customer journey the referral makes most sense.

 Remember – automated doesn’t mean impersonal.
 Automated emails are able to and should be highly personal and targeted.
 They foster consumer-brand relationships in an efficient manner and yield ongoing, lasting results.
 Whether your consumer is a new fan, contemplating a purchase, or an avid follower, you can use automated emails to influence their behavior to better benefit your brand.
 Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.